PatrickAuld/patrickauld.com/_posts/README.md

 **Everything is an experiment**.
 Projects, features, ideas, anything we do starts with a hypothesis that may be wrong.
 I will advocate for canceling things that aren’t working.
 Sunk Costs are just lessons learned in how not to do something.

 **Continued learned is necessary for growth**.
 This includes things that may not seem directly related to my work activities.
 You can only discover new solutions when you broaden your understanding of the world.

+**Humans are the most expersive thing to change**.
+Any migration, tooling change, or modification has to take the human impact into account.
+This means always using simple abstractions and taking workflows into account when making changes.

 # Known Failures
 I can prematurely place too much trust in other’s abilities.
 This manifests itself in not providing enough proactive support and potentially putting people in situations where they need to stretch themselves more than expected.